amazon-connect/amazon-connect-salesforce-scv/Solutions/VMX2-VoicemailExpress/readme.md

 Finally, some basic troubleshooting steps can be found on the [Troubleshooting Common Voicemail Issues](Docs/vmx_troubleshooting.md) page.

-**CURRENT RELEASED VERSION:** 2022.03.07
+**Current Published Version:** 2022.08.01
-Current released version is the version of the code and templates that has been deployed to our S3 buckets
+Current published version is the version of the code and templates that has been deployed to our S3 buckets